 Want to improve your drawing skills?
 Take a look at our pencil drawing for beginners guide, explore our pick of the best drawing books, learn how to draw a flower step by step or try our how to draw a cat easy step by step tutorial.
-Stock up on art supplies with our best drawing pencils and best colouring pencils guides.
-If you want to try a new medium, take a look at our how to use oil pastels guide.
+Not a cat lover?
+Try our simple how to draw a dog tutorial instead.

 10 best drawing mechanical pencils

 This Derwent mechanical pencil has a fine 0,7mm lead and is great for precision drawing.
 It includes some extra leads and a built-in eraser.
 The pencil nib draws smoothly and it's retractable, so it won't snap off in your bag or pocket.
 It has a graphite lead that won't break easily while you're drawing, which is always annoying.
 Like most Derwent products, it's good quality and not as expensive as many brands aimed at artists.

 If you're looking for something finer, you can also buy a Derwent mechanical pencil with a 0.5mm tip.

 Koh-I-Noor mechanical pencil set

 The Koh-I-Noor brand has a reputation for producing some of the best mechanical pencils for drawing and this set won't disappoint you.
 The set includes six mechanical pencils with rich colours, which will apply smoothly to the paper with very little pressure needed.
 This set is ideal for sketching when you're out and about.

 The pencils are very good quality and, although they're more expensive than other brands, they'll last for a long time if you take care of them.